meagerfindings/browser_detect/README.md

 ## ToDo's
 - Add ability to share unique id link with Support team.
+- Sort tables by name or title rather than created_at
 - Either disable API PUT, POST, DELETE or add API Authentication for these actions.
     - may want to deprecate API altogether
 - Add authentication